When most people think of WhatsApp, they think of it as a chat app. Not many see it as a customer support channel.

 One of the most popular customer care features of WhatsApp Business is its automated messaging system.

-This saves you a ton of time and frees up your customer service team so they can focus on more pressing matters.
+This simple feature saves you a ton of time and frees up your customer service team so they can focus on more pressing matters.

-And that’s where personalizing your responses can allay frustrations.
-This can mean anything from addressing the customer by their name to providing detailed updates about their case.
+And that’s where personalising your responses can allay frustrations.
+This can mean anything from addressing the customer by name to providing detailed updates about their case.

-The best part of doing this through WhatsApp is that if you already have quick replies set up, you can use them as a reference and adapt your message accordingly.
+The best part of doing this through WhatsApp is if you already have set up quick automated replies.
+You can use them as a reference and adapt your message accordingly.